 The A&P Show

-After Cup Week, the country comes to town at the Canterbury Agricultural and Pastoral Association Show.
+After Cup and Show Week, the country comes to town at the Canterbury Agricultural and Pastoral Association Show.
 The annual agricultural show has been held every year since 1862.

 Christchurch Show Day is also a public holiday in Canterbury, celebrating the region’s official anniversary.
 The public holiday was originally held on or around 15 December, the anniversary day of the old Canterbury province marking the arrival of the First Four Ships.
 It was moved to the Friday of Show Week sometime between 1955 and 1958.
 The Friday had been People’s Day at the Show for years, but the change offered the additional bonus of an official holiday for banks and businesses.